-Filing for bankruptcy relief is an important financial decision.
-Whether bankruptcy is right for you depends on your individual circumstances.
-But some of the most important factors to consider before filing for bankruptcy include:
+Filing for bankruptcy relief is a significant financial decision and whether bankruptcy is right for you depends on your circumstances.
+Some important factors to consider before filing for bankruptcy include:

-If you default on your loans or credit cards, your creditors can sue you to collect their debts.
+If you default on a personal loan or credit card, a creditor can sue you to collect the debt.
 If you don’t oppose the lawsuit, the creditor will typically obtain a default judgment against you.
-Depending on your income and the amount of assets you own, it can then begin garnishing your wages or placing liens against your property to enforce the judgment and collect the debt.
+Depending on your income and assets, it can then begin garnishing your wages or placing liens against your property to enforce the judgment and collect the debt.

-One of the most common reasons people seek bankruptcy relief is to save their home or car from getting foreclosed on or repossessed.
-If you fall behind on your mortgage or car loan payments, your lender has the right to take the house or vehicle back.
-This is why these obligations are called secured debts.
+A common reason to seek Chapter 13 bankruptcy relief is to save a home or car from getting foreclosed on or repossessed.
+If you fall behind on your mortgage or car loan payments, your lender has the right to take back the house or vehicle.

-In most cases, a bankruptcy discharge does not eliminate a secured lender’s lien on the property.
-However, a Chapter 13 bankruptcy can stop or delay the foreclosure or repossession and allow you to get caught up on your payments.
-In addition, if certain conditions are met, you may be able to reduce your loan balance with a cramdown or get rid of your second mortgage or other wholly unsecured lien through lien stripping in a Chapter 13.
+Unlike Chapter 7, a Chapter 13 bankruptcy has a mechanism that can allow you to get caught up on your payments.
+(Chapter 7 will provide temporary relief only.)
+Also, you might be able to reduce your loan balance with a cramdown or get rid of your second mortgage through lien stripping in Chapter 13.

 An essential factor to consider before filing for bankruptcy is the amount of property you own.
 Everyone can protect, or “exempt,” a certain amount of assets in bankruptcy.
 However, you might have to let go or pay for nonexempt property you’d like to keep.
 Here’s how it works.